 Additional local revolving loans available from East Central Iowa REC, Jesup’s Heartland Technology, East Buchanan Phone Coop, Independence Light & Power and Black Hawk Economic Development.
 These are gap-financing loans and will not provide the major funding for any project.

-State of Iowa Incentives for Business
+State of Iowa Incentives and Assistance for Business

 Low cost of conducting business: The State of Iowa is ranked as the #9 best State in the US for Doing Business in 2016.
 Iowa was also noted as having the 2nd lowest business costs in the nation.
 CNBC.